nikfrank/pgx/README.md

 schemas can be extended as you please and passed around, they look like this:

-    {
+    module.exports = {
-        defaultFields:{
-    	    hash:{
-    	        type:'varchar(31)',
-    	        permissions:''
-    	    },
-    	    xattrs:{
-    	        type:'json',
-    	        defval:{}
-    	    }
-        },
-        db:{
         thing:{
     	    tableName:'niks_things',
     	    fields:{
                 whatever:{
                     type:'json'
                 },
                 created:{
                     type:'timestamp',
                     devfal:'now()'
                 }
     	    }
         }
     }
-    }

-This needs better documentation, and to stop using keys as values. sorry.
+where this example is being "require"d then passed to pgx

 the type field is a postgres type

-defval is a default value. yeah, I could've used camel case. sorry.
+defval is a default value passed directly to postgres

-there's also the ability to define join types, which store a hash to join to.
+there's also the ability to define join types, which store a hash to join to. (finish & doc)

-that needs documentation

-also, the "db" field is a leftover from the idea that there'd be a seperate field for docs it basically means "tables"

-the permissions field on hash is an artifact of me considering extending this to have fine grained permissions (per column)

-also, the default fields are very caked into everything, so at some point they'll cease to be optional

-also, default types are prefixed with the schemaName, which is the key in the db object

-db.boot

-    pgx.boot({}, function(a){res.json(a);});
+two default fields are defined on every table:

+schemaName_hash: varchar(31) // hash assigned at creation, used for joins

+schemaName_xattrs: json // used to hold data not fitting into the schema

+do not overwrite these. it will throw postgres errors

+see schemas.js for an example for a language app

+("permissions" and "required" fields listed there are not implemented)

+pgx.boot
+===

+    pgx.boot({}, function(a){ res.json(a); } );

-pgx.boot makes all the tables in the database.
+pgx.boot copies data in existing tables, makes new tables to the schemas, replaces the data.

 I put this in a get route, run it on update, then push the code again without the route it should be idempotent, but I don't really trust it

 there's probably a better solution (like checking and updating on require)

-I think there's some options like if data should be retained, and there's gonna be something like "data map" in case you changed the name of something.
+I think there'll be some options like if data should be retained, and there's gonna be something like "data map" in case you changed the name of something.

-from here down needs cleanup
-===
+pgx.boot has only one option "empty", which if true, will not transfer data - to boot an empty db

 pgx gives you:

     pg.read(schemaNameOrNames, query, options, callback(err, data))

+schemaNameOrNames = 'schemaName' for normal reads, ['schemaName1','schemaName2',..] for join reads

     pg.update(schemaName, input, options, callback(err, data))